averydonovan/Skew-TVirtualSoundingPlotter/README.md

 Currently it is able to read GRIB1 and GRIB2 files published on the [NOAA NOMADS](http://nomads.ncdc.noaa.gov/data.php?name=access) site.

-Licensed under the GNU General Public License version 3.
+Licensed under the 2-clause BSD license.

 ## Features